 City Island is a land unto itself, more like maritime New England than part of New York City.
 Nonetheless, it is in the Bronx, as well as at the end of Long Island Sound.
 That means a lot of seafood restaurants, such as the waterfront City Island Lobster House just off City Island Bridge.
 (It's unmissable: the facade features a giant lobster perched atop a bright red awning.)
 Garlic bread, blueberry bread, marinated olives, mushrooms, salad and cheese are complimentary, and broiled lobster and king crab legs are necessary.
 If the weather's nice, try for a patio table.

 Sammy's Fish Box and Johnny's Reef are other island institutions for feasting on seafood, fried or steamed.
 That said, City Island locals are more commonly found at Artie's Steak & Seafood Restaurant.
 The restaurant doesn't have a view of the water, but it does have strong drinks and a hearty, Bronx-style spin on pastas, plus Maryland crab cakes and chargrilled filet mignon.
 Bistro SK, a gracious French restaurant, also caters to locals although it's worthy of a trip for outsiders.
-Coq au vin, salade Niçoise, steak au poivre and lamb shank with flageolet beans are all superb and complemented by a wine list featuring several bottles for $30 or less.
+Coq au vin, salade Niçoise, steak au poivre and lamb shank with flageolet beans are all superb and complemented by a wine list featuring several bottles starting at $33.
 The Black Whale, an easygoing tavern, is another pleasant, non-touristy spot to pop into, especially if a table is free on the leafy courtyard.
 The New American menu is eclectic, from crispy buffalo chicken fritters to a Cobb salad to meatloaf.
 A hot fudge sundae served over a brownie is the way to cap off the night.

 The Rest of the Borough = Cuisines of the World

 African food is also a strong selling point for visiting the Bronx.
 Papaye put Ghanaian cuisine on the map; the cafeteria on the Grand Concourse dishes up delicious peanut soup and smoky spinach stew.
-Nearby is Ebe Ye Yie, a Ghanaian storefront whose name roughly translates as “it will be all right.”
+Nearby is Ebe Ye Yie, a Ghanaian storefront whose name roughly translates as "it will be all right."
 More than all right is fufu (pounded, doughy yams and plantains), stewed okra and fried whole tilapia.
 Eating with your hands is encouraged (a bowl of warm water and liquid soap is provided).
-Patina, in Morrisania, has Nigerian specialties like banga (palm nut) soup and efo riro, a stew rich with vegetables (call first, since the chef-owner Lady T is renovating the space this summer).